-As authorized by the Board, the OSC made payments from funds held pursuant to designated settlements and orders totalling \$5.9 million (2021 - \$8.0 million).
+During the year, the Board authorized payments of \$7.0 million from funds held pursuant to settlements and sanction orders in accordance with section 19(2) of the SCA (2022 - \$5.9 million).
 Details on the recipients of these payments are included in the table above.